skjsjhb/saucers/README.md

 Linking to the static library eliminates the need of shipping additional dynamic library files, but will result in larger binary unless cross-langauge LTO is enabled (which involves some non-trivial setups).

-Enable feature `static-lib` to emit a static library (enabled by default) whenever possible.
+Enable feature `static-lib` to emit and link to a static library (enabled by default).
-For platforms that's not currently supported, a dynamic library is built as the fallback.

 ### Cross-Language LTO